jbakse/site_builder/content/turtles/index.md

 [MIT: Scratch + Turtles](https://scratch.mit.edu/projects/196503540/)
 /::

 One of the key ideas introduced in Logo was _turtle graphics_.
-The turtle was originally a small programmable robot that carried a pen and could trace its path as it moved.
+The turtle was originally a small programmable physical robot that carried a pen and could trace its path as it moved.
 Logo could control this turtle with simple commands: `left` and `right` to turn and `forward` to move.
 This idea was extended to drawing on-screen using a virtual turtle.

 ::: .two-up
 ![Papert w/ turtle](http://cyberneticzoo.com/wp-content/uploads/Papert-x640.jpg)
-Seymour Papert with a turtle, photo by Cynthia Solomon{figure}
+Seymour Papert with a physical turtle robot, photo by Cynthia Solomon{figure}

 ![turtle screenshot](images/turtle.png)
-A turtle in action!{figure}
+A virtual turtle in action!{figure}
 /::